jwashin/angular2-rbi-dart/README.md

 Use the MDL classes in component templates, and assure that the directives for the '*mdl-js-x...*' classes are included in the component metadata.
 The directive names and selectors are in angular2_rbi/lib/directives.dart.

+Clues for difficulties might be found in the source of the MDL stylesheet.

 Here's some example code:

     import 'package:angular2/angular2.dart';